-The now common kitchen pantry oil is a great oil for cooking, as it has a high smoking point at 400 F. It has a mild taste, which makes it a good oil to use if you don't want to alter the taste of your dish.
-It is also considered to be a healthy oil, since it is very low in saturated fat, has zero trans fat, and is higher in monounsaturated fat which is great for heart health.
+The now common kitchen pantry oil is a great oil for cooking, as it has a high smoke point at 400°F. It has a mild taste, which makes it a good oil to use if you don't want to alter the taste of your dish.
+It is also considered to be a healthy oil, since it is very low in saturated fat, has zero grams of trans fat per serving, and is higher in monounsaturated fat which is great for heart health.
 Saturated fat is known to raise cholesterol levels, whereas monounsaturated fat can improve cholesterol levels and help in the prevention of heart disease—which makes this oil the best of both worlds.

 What is Vegetable Oil?

 It might be surprising to know that vegetable oil doesn't actually contain any vegetables.
 Instead of describing what is in the oil, the name's use is primarily to differentiate it from lard or animal-based oils.
 Vegetable oil is any oil that is derived from plants or seeds.
 This includes canola oil, soybean oil, olive oil, sunflower oil, avocado oil, coconut oil, and more.
 Most of the vegetable oils sold in grocery stores are just soybean oil, corn oil, or a combination of the two.